June 4-5, 2018 – Workshop

 Workshop and short course registration will open in early 2018.

 The workshop will be held on the campus of Rensselaer Polytechnic Institute (RPI) at the state-of-the-art Curtis R. Priem Experimental Media and Performing Arts Center (EMPAC).

 A block of rooms has been reserved at the Hilton Garden Inn Troy (235 Hoosick Street, Troy, NY 12180).
+The group code is RMEC06 with rooms available at the group rate from June 4 through June 8, 2018.
+There are only a limited number of rooms in this block, so you are encouraged to make your reservations early.
 The hotel has a shuttle that can provide transportation to and from locations on RPI campus.

 Rensselaer Polytechnic Institute is located in Troy, NY, with easy access to Albany International Airport (ALB) and the Albany-Rensselaer Amtrak station.

 - Shyam Bhaskaran, NASA Jet Propulsion Laboratory